JoeyLeoBen/Intel_Website_Review_NLP_Analysis/README.md

 # **Intel NLP Classification Analysis**

 ## **Overview**
-The study aims to predict callers' customer satisfaction by leveraging natural language processing techniques.
-Developing such a model can help Intel improve satisfaction scores and reduce future expenses associated with manual analysis.
+The study aims to predict call center customer satisfaction by leveraging natural language processing.
+Developing a model can help Intel improve satisfaction scores and reduce future expenses associated with manual analysis.
 Moreover, this model may serve as a foundation for more advanced and effective analytical tools.

 ---